 Garages and permanent outbuildings

--
+Repair category -

-NOT APPLICABLE
+Notes NOT APPLICABLE

--

 Outside areas and boundaries

-Repair category 1
+Repair category 2

 Notes The boundaries appear reasonably well defined and are in adequate condition.
 Regular maintenance will be required.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Boundaries walls will require repairs and maintenance.